VermeilChan/MetalSlug6Font/README.md

 ## Usage

 1. Enter the desired text to convert into Metal Slug font style.
-2. The generated image will be saved in the `Assets/Generated_Images` folder.
+2. The generated image will be saved your desktop.

 ## Converting to Executable